kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 3. We can now **outline a high-level architecture** of the system.
 Draw some **key components** on the whiteboard.
 	- think about how data gets into the system, how it gets out of the system and where data is stored inside the system.
 	- Draw these components on the whiteboard.
 It is ok to be rather generic at this stage.
 Details will follow later.
-	-
+	- Our goal here is to get understanding of what components to focus on next.
+And the interviewer will help us.
 4. At the next stage we should **dive deep** into several of those components.
 Our interviewer will help us understand what components we should focus on.
+	- start with data.
+How it is stored, transferred and processed.
+	- Here is where our knowledge and experience becomes critical.
+By using fundamental concepts of system design and by knowing how to combine these concepts together, we can make small incremental improvements.
+And apply relevant technologies along the way.
-5. And the last important step is to **discuss bottlenecks** and how to deal with them.
+6. And the last important step is to **discuss bottlenecks** and how to deal with them.